 Veterinary Dermatology at Bloom Plaza Animal Hospital

-Parasite prevention is the best way to minimize risk to your pet's health, but your veterinarian will be able to offer treatment options for parasitic infections.
+Parasite prevention is the best way to minimize the risk to your pet's health, but your veterinarian will be able to offer treatment options for parasitic infections.

 For skin infections, your cat may need to be given anesthesia or sedation so a sample of skin cells can be taken.